JonathanMEdwards/subtext10/doc/language.md

 check ~value =?
 123
 ```

 When a matching program does not see the expected pattern in the input, it rejects.
-This means it is easy to use `try` structures to test for alternative patterns.
+This means it is easy to use `try` blocks to test for alternative patterns.
 Here is a classic textbook example of matching a little languge of addition formulas:

 ```
 match-expr? = '' try {